kaleb-baber/PostFarmSoil2021/README.md

 ## Sampling description

 Soils were sampled on May 7, 2021 using a Giddings hydraulic soil probe.
-One core per site was taken at a depth of 3 feet.
-Cores were split into subsamples of 0-6 inches, 6-24 inches, and 24-36 inches.
+One core per sample location was taken at a depth of 3 feet.
+Cores were split into subsamples of 0-6, 6-24, and 24-36 inches from the soil surface in the field.

 ## Analysis information